xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ## The Meltdown Attack

-If a micro-op is in the ROB, there are four cases:
+If a &mu;ops is in the ROB, there are four cases:
 - it is waiting for its dependencies to be resolved;
 - it is ready to be executed;
 - it is already being executed; or
 - it is done executing but was not yet retired.

-Retiring a micro-op means to reflect its changes back to the architectural state.
+Retiring a &mu;ops means to reflect its changes back to the architectural state.
 The ROB retires instructions in order such that the architectural state is updated sequentially.
 Meltdown uses the fact that out-of-order engines do not handle exceptions until the retirement stage, and leverages it to access memory regions that would otherwise trigger a fault (e.g., kernel memory).

 ## The Spectre Attack